Magomed Umalatov: Professional Fighters League

+Umalatov was scheduled to face Ernesto Rodriguez on July 25, 2026, at PFL Washington DC.
+However, Umalatov withdrew from the event and was replaced by Aaron McKenzie.

 Personal life

 Due to Umalatov tendency to KO/TKO most of his opponents, he was branded as Artur Beterbiev of MMA by Russian media.

 One of his elder sibling Gasan Umalatov, is currently serving as vice-president of the Astrakhan MMA Federation.

 Umalatov has 100 fights as an amateur in various combat sports.
-He has 50 fights in amateur MMA and nearly the same amount of battles in hand-to-hand combat tourneys.
+He has 50 fights in amateur MMA and nearly the same number of battles in hand-to-hand combat tourneys.
 He also competed in combat sambo tournament as well.
 He fought 4 different opponents in single day during his amateur fight career.

-On March 9, 2016, Umalatov managed to achieve the rare distinction of being conferred the title of Master of Sports both in Soyuz MMA and Hand-to-Hand Combat by Russian Sports Minister, Vitaly Mutko in the same awarding ceremony.
+On March 9, 2016, Umalatov managed to achieve the distinction of being conferred the title of Master of Sports both in Soyuz MMA and Hand-to-Hand Combat by Russian Sports Minister, Vitaly Mutko in the same awarding ceremony.
 His Master of Sports in Soyuz MMA was later upgraded to International Master of Sports after becoming European Champion in Dresden, Germany.

 After winning regional combat sambo tourney, Umalatov was also given the title of Master of Sports in Combat Sambo.

 On December 27, 2017, Umalatov and his Eagles MMA gym mates like Raimond Magomedaliev (2-times Wushu Sanda World Champion and Combat Sambo World Champion), Akhmed "Butcher" Aliev, Abusupiyan Alikhanov, Gasan Umalatov (Umalatov's older brother), Ismail Aliev, Aigun Akhmedov, Basyr Abakarov & Magomed Abdurakhimov all partook in charity martial classes classes for the Muscovite children.
 These fighters also took part in relay races and other children's games with attending Muscovite kids.

 Rizvan Magomedov became Umalatov's manager sometime around in 2019.

 Just like Khamzat "Borz" Chimaev, Umalatov also lives and sleeps in upper floor of American Top Team gym at Coconut Creek, Florida.
 Until April 13, 2024, he has been living in ATT for three years, where he is sharing accommodation with 6-10 fellow fighters.

 Umalatov doesn't take more than one-week break after his fights.
 Even during Ramazan, he took two training sessions per day to prepare for Dilano "Postman" Taylor.